-Welcome to Canada’s Atlantic Time Zone (AST), a unique region of Canada that offers a wealth of experiences for travelers and locals alike.
+Welcome to Canada’s Atlantic Time Zone (AST), a unique region that offers many experiences for travelers and locals alike.
 With its rugged coastline, charming towns, and rich cultural heritage, the Atlantic provinces of Canada are a must-see destination for anyone looking for adventure, natural beauty, and a taste of East Coast hospitality.

 In this guide, we’ll explore the Atlantic Time Zone and provide tips for travelers looking to make the most of their time in this part of Canada.
 From exploring the quaint fishing villages of Nova Scotia and Prince Edward Island to hiking the scenic trails of Newfoundland and Labrador, there is no shortage of activities to enjoy on AST.

 Whether you’re a first-time visitor or a seasoned traveler, we invite you to join us as we discover the wonders of the Atlantic Time Zone in Canada.
 So pack your bags, grab a map, and start exploring!

 What Atlantic Standard Time (AST) is, and how it relates to Canada

 Atlantic Standard Time (AST) is one of Canada’s six standard time zones.
 It is used in the Atlantic provinces, including New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland and Labrador.
 It is one hour ahead of Eastern Standard Time (EST) and four hours behind Coordinated Universal Time (UTC-4).